 Eating eggs gives you a boost of biotin, iron and protein.
 Without biotin, you can suffer hair loss and other effects, such as brittle fingernails.

-Men from all over the United States visit AZ Hair Restoration in Raleigh and Apex, NC for real hair loss solutions.
+Men from all over the United States visit AZ Hair Restoration in Raleigh, NC for real hair loss solutions.
 If you are noticing hair loss, balding or thinning, schedule your appointment at one of our offices or through a convenient online consultation.
-Call the Apex, NC office at (919) 830-3778 or schedule for Raleigh, NC at (919) 615-0577 today.
+Call the Raleigh, NC office at (919) 615-0577 today.